-Palliative care specializes in taking care of patients with a serious illness and focuses on providing relief from symptoms, pain and stress in order to improve the quality of life for the patient and their families.
-Care is provided by an interdisciplinary team with a focus on:
+Palliative care focuses on helping patients with a serious illness get relief from symptoms, pain and stress in order to improve their quality of life.
+Our interdisciplinary team cares for patients by:

-• Assessment and treatment of physical, emotional and spiritual distress
+- Assessing and treating physical, emotional and spiritual distress

-• Coordination of transitions of care and support for the needs of the patients and families
+- Coordinating transitions of care and support for patients and their families

 Our interdisciplinary team consists of doctors, nurses, social workers and chaplains, with support from other disciplines as needed.
-We work together with the patient’s healthcare team to provide an extra layer of support.
+We work together with a patient’s healthcare team to provide even more support by:

-• Advocating on behalf of the patient to ensure their wishes are honored
+- Advocating on the patient’s behalf to make sure his or her wishes are honored